saltlakeryan/ubuntu-12.04-unattended/README.md

 If you use the .ISO that is generated with the default preseed files in this repo, that ISO will remove existing partitions and create new blank partitions on the installation target WITHOUT PROMPTING for input.

 Usage
 ---
-1. Customize cd-files/ks.cfg according to your needs.
+1. Customize cd-files/ks.cfg and cd-files/preseed/unattended.seed according to your needs.
+You may want to change passwords especially.

 2. Create CD image with: